james-willis/sedona-spatialbench/README.md

 | Zone       | Dimension    | `z_`  | Administrative zones                        | Polygon                    | ~236K (fixed)            |
 | Building   | Dimension    | `b_`  | Building footprints                         | Polygon                    | 20K × (1 + log₂(SF))     |

+!!!note

+    Unlike other tables in the benchmark, the Zone table does not scale with the scale factor.
+It is a fixed-size reference table representing administrative boundaries and is derived from the Overture Maps Divisions theme, release version 2025-06-25.0.
+    This ensures consistency and realism for spatial join workloads such as point-in-polygon or zone-based aggregations.

 ![image.png](images/data_model.png)